danieljprice/phantom/docs/dumpfile.rst

 An alternative to splash with similar functionality in Python is Plonk.
-The main limitation is that currently Plonk cannot read the native file format and requires conversion to hdf5 format first (the best way is using the `readPhantomDump.py <https://github.com/danieljprice/phantom/blob/master/scripts/readPhantomDump.py>`__ Python script).
+The main limitation is that currently Plonk cannot read the native file format and requires conversion to hdf5 format first.

 A portable Fortran module for reading the datafiles
 ----------------------------------------------------